Binary quartic forms with vanishing $J$-invariant: Introduction

 Both the quadric defined by $I(F) = 0$ and the cubic defined by $J(F) = 0$ are invariant under $\GL_2(\bR)$; that is, for all $F \in V_\bR$ and $T \in \GL_2(\bR)$, we have $J(F) = 0$ if and only if $J(F_T) = 0$. \\

 Put

-for the real cubic threefold defined by the vanishing of $J$ in $V_4(\bR)$. $\V_4(\bR)$ has three relatively open orbits under the substitution action of $\GL_2(\bR)$, consisting of non-singular forms with 0, 2, or 4 real linear factors respectively.
+for the real cubic threefold defined by the vanishing of $J$ in $V_4(\bR)$. $\V_4(\bR) \setminus \{F : \Delta(F) = 0\}$ consists of three relatively open orbits under the substitution action of $\GL_2(\bR)$, consisting of non-singular forms with 0, 2, or 4 real linear factors respectively.
 We shall denote by $\V_4^{(i)}(\bR)$ the orbit of $\V_4(\bR)$ consisting of forms with $4-2i$ real linear factors.
 In particular,

 The \emph{discriminant} $\Delta(F)$ of a binary quartic form $F$ is expressible in terms of $I$ and $J$ as